cabforum/cabforum.org/content/posts/2019/2019-02-09-ballot-sc7-update-ip-address-validation-methods.md

 **3.2.2.5.6 ACME “http-01” method for IP Addresses**

-Confirming the Applicant’s control over the IP Address by performing the procedure documented for an “http-01” challenge in draft 04 of “ACME IP Identifier Validation Extension,” available at .
+Confirming the Applicant’s control over the IP Address by performing the procedure documented for an “http-01” challenge in draft 04 of “ACME IP Identifier Validation Extension,” available at <https://tools.ietf.org/html/draft-ietf-acme-ip-04#section-4>.

 **3.2.2.5.7 ACME “tls-alpn-01” method for IP Addresses**

-Confirming the Applicant’s control over the IP Address by performing the procedure documented for a “tls-alpn-01” challenge in draft 04 of “ACME IP Identifier Validation Extension,” available at .
+Confirming the Applicant’s control over the IP Address by performing the procedure documented for a “tls-alpn-01” challenge in draft 04 of “ACME IP Identifier Validation Extension,” available at <https://tools.ietf.org/html/draft-ietf-acme-ip-04#section-4>.

-**— MOTION ENDS —**
+## Motion ends

-\*\** WARNING ***: USE AT YOUR OWN RISK.
+\*\\*\* WARNING \*\**: USE AT YOUR OWN RISK.
 THE REDLINE BELOW IS NOT THE OFFICIAL VERSION OF THE CHANGES (CABF Bylaws, Section 2.4(a)):

 A comparison of the changes can be found at:[https://github.com/wthayer/documents/compare/wthayer:master…Ballot-SC7](https://github.com/dougbeattie/documents/compare/master...dougbeattie:SC14---Phone-validation-updates)